lelechen63/Talking-head-Generation-with-Rhythmic-Head-Motion/README.md

-# Tilt Your Head When “You” are Talking
+# Talking-head Generation with Rhythmic Head Motion (ECCV 2020)

 Pytorch implementation for audio driven talking-head video synthesize.
 Given an inputed sampled video frames and a driving audio, our model makes use of 3D facial generation process to generate a head speaking the audio.
 Moreover, our model achieves controllable head motion as well as facial emotion, which results in more realistic talking-head video.
 We implement the model based on coding framework of [few-shot-vid2vid](https://github.com/NVlabs/few-shot-vid2vid).